technotip/example-hooks/Example Hooks/Roundingup/readme.md

 **SA** is the key. **SA** stands for Savings Account.
 **value** should be the 20 byte account ID.

-Follow this code to get the 20 bye account ID of your raddress: [util_accid](https://xrpl-hooks.readme.io/reference/util_accid)
+To get account id of your raddress, follow this: [Hooks.Service](https://hooks.services/tools/raddress-to-accountid)